-- num_classes (int) integer with number of classes.
-Provide 1 for for binary problems. - min_precision (float) float value specifying minimum precision threshold. - num_thresholds # (int) number of bins used for computation.
-More bins will lead to more detailed curve and accurate estimates, but will be slower and consume more memory.
-Default 100 - compute_on_step# (bool) Forward only calls update () and return None if this is set to False. default: True - process_group# (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world)
+- thresholds ¶ (Union[Tensor, List[float], None]) list or tensor with specific thresholds or a number of bins from linear sampling.
+It is used for computation will lead to more detailed curve and accurate estimates, but will be slower and consume more memory - compute_on_step# (bool) Forward only calls update() and return None if this is set to False. default: True - process_group f (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world)